Learning to Price against a Budget and ROI Constrained Buyer: Introduction

 \section{Introduction}

-In online advertising markets, advertisers run ad campaigns in which they bid and compete for ad impressions through various forms of repeated auctions.
-To efficiently utilize limited monetary resources that are allocated to a certain campaign, advertisers' bidding strategies are typically subject to financial constraints.
-Such constraints generally include budget and \emph{return-on-investment} (ROI) constraints. {Budget constraints primarily reflect advertisers' monetary limits due to organizational planning, while ROI constraints enforces the desired performance/return on the amount of capital spent \cite{kireyev2016display, golrezaei2018auction, balseiro2019black}. } Both constraints are empirically validated in practice (see e.g. \cite{auerbach2008empirical,golrezaei2018auction}).
-In this work, we study these financial considerations from two complementary aspects in online advertising markets:
+In online advertising markets, advertisers (i.e. buyers) run ad campaigns by procuring ad impressions in selling mechanisms held by the platform (i.e. seller).
+To efficiently utilize limited monetary resources that are allocated to a certain campaign, advertisers' strategies in the procurement process are typically subject to financial constraints, which generally include budget and \emph{return-on-investment} (ROI) constraints.
+Budget constraints primarily reflect advertisers' monetary limits due to organizational planning, whereas ROI constraints enforces the desired performance/return on the amount of capital spent \cite{kireyev2016display, golrezaei2018auction, balseiro2019black}.
+The presence of such financial constraints, along with the increasing availability of real time data, motivates buyers' deployment of complex algorithms to procure impressions.
+Such financial constraint and algorithm driven buyer behavior introduces significant challenges to sellers' design of selling mechanisms, primarily due to the fact that buyer algorithms adapt quickly and constantly to data generated by buyer-seller interactions, and also sellers' lack of information on buyers' model primitives such as target ROI, budget, buyer algorithm, etc. In this work, we address the following question:

-\textit{From the perspective of a buyer (advertiser), what is an optimal bidding strategy that achieves a high utility while maintaining both budget and ROI constraints in the long run?
-From the perspective of a seller (mechanism designer), what is an optimal pricing strategy against a buyer with both budget and ROI constraints who aims to learn her bidding strategy?}
+\textit{From the perspective of a seller (e.g. ad platform), what is an optimal selling strategy against a buyer who adopts value-maximizing algorithms under both budget and ROI constraints?}

-\textbf{Bidding under ROI and budget constraints.} We consider a buyer who participates in repeated second price auctions with some predesignated budget and target ROI, and aims to maximize quasi-linear utility.
-The buyer is subject to a budget constraint which sets a cap on the her total expenditure; and also an ROI constraint that requires the total accumulated valuation divided by total expenditure to be at least the target ROI.
-The problem of interest is to learn how to bid under both constraints.